RingCentral-Pro-Services/notificationsplus-docs/docs/user-guide/layout.md

-The Notifications+ interface is fairly simple and contains several functions to help you organize, create, and manage multiple notifications for your RingCentral Office® account.
+The layout of the Notifications+ interface contains several functions to help you organize, create, and manage multiple notifications for your RingCentral Office® account.

 The main navigation consists of: